Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum two)

 Kuwait was banned in October 2015 for the second time in five years over government interference with the country’s Olympic committee.
 Several Kuwaiti athletes competed under the Olympic Flag as Independent Olympic Athletes.

-The Games generated 27 new world records and 91 new Olympic records.
-The records were set in archery, athletics, canoeing, cycling track, modern pentathlon, rowing, shooting, swimming, and weightlifting.
+The Games generated 27 new world records and 91 new Olympic records in archery, athletics, canoeing, cycling track, modern pentathlon, rowing, shooting, swimming, and weightlifting.

 Athletes from Bahrain, Ivory Coast, Jordan, Kosovo, Puerto Rico, Singapore, Tajikistan, and Vietnam each won the first gold medals for their respective countries.
 But the most memorable first national gold medal may have come from Fiji’s rugby sevens team who celebrated their 43-7 win over Great Britain in song.